-Bridge crews are able to rapidly and effectively respond to the needs of the bridge inventory, with particular focus on the secondary system.
+Bridge crews rapidly and effectively respond to the needs of the bridge inventory, with particular focus on the secondary system.
 Table 4-2 indicates the number of crews and classified crew members in each district.
 Accomplishments by bridge crews are reported in Table 4-3.